 5/ The main natural source of vitamin D in humans is from the dermal synthesis of pre-vitamin D following exposure to sunlight.3

-6/ In the UK, vitamin D can only be made in the skin by the action of UV sunlight during the summer-time, as sunlight of the critical wave length only reaches the UK between approximately April / May and September / October depending on how far north the individual lives.
+6/ In the UK, vitamin D can only be made in the skin by the action of UV sunlight during the summer-time, as sunlight of the critical wavelength only reaches the UK between approximately April / May and September / October depending on how far north the person lives.

 7/ Further, this critical wavelength light will not pass through glass and is most effective during the middle of the day when the sun is highest in the sky; on cloudy days or when there is air pollution, less vitamin D will be synthesised.

-8/ Spending excessive time indoors and wearing clothes that cover most of the skin will affect the synthesis, as will the use of sunscreens.
+8/ Spending excessive time indoors and wearing clothes that cover most of the skin will affect the synthesis, or use of sunscreens.

 9/ As darker skins require more time for the light to synthesise the same amount of vitamin D as light skins, those of Asian, African and Middle Eastern ethnic origin are more likely to have lower vitamin D levels than those of Caucasian ethnic origin.1,4,6,7,8